-Informational reference in the Management of Park and Recreation Agencies, (2010), 3rd Ed., Chapter 7 - Planning for Strategic Management, p.
-120.
+Informational reference in the Management of Park and Recreation Agencies, (2016), 4th Ed., Chapter 8 - Physical Resource Planning, pp. 184, 194-212; Chapter 18 - Risk Management, pp. 220.

-2.5 - Strategic Plan 🖈
+2.5 - Strategic Plan ★

 Standard: An agency shall have a strategic plan, approved by the approving authority, stating how the agency will achieve its mission, goals, and objectives over an extended period of time, typically three to five years.
 The strategic plan shall be reviewed annually.
-The goals and objectives of the plan shall be measurable to demonstrate progress and results.
+The goals a n d objectives of the plan shall be measurable to demonstrate progress and results.
 The strategic plan shall support the priorities and initiatives of the whole organization.
 The strategic plan is a tool to implement the Parks and Recreation System Master Plan.